edwardyipck/Log-File-Email-Automation/readme.md

 This python script allows you to automatically send emails with the log file attached once a certain phrase appears in the recent logs.
-This could be used to detect when a program fails and outputs an error in the logs.
+This could be used to detect when a program fails and outputs an error message in the logs.

-By selecting a destination folder, the script will look at all files modified within the last 24 hours for any changes and search for the custom specified phrases set in error_types.csv.
+By selecting a destination folder, the script will look at all files modified for any changes within the last 24 hours and search for the custom specified phrases set in error_types.csv.

 ## config.txt:
 This is a python dictionary so only edit inside the quotations on the right hand side of the colon